rabbitmq/rabbitmq-website/README.md

 ### Running a Local Copy

-The site requires Python and Python XSLT support for development, and assumes Apache is used for deployment.
+The site requires Python 3.6 at least and Python XSLT support for development, and assumes Apache is used for deployment.
+You can use [pyenv](https://github.com/pyenv/pyenv) to install the appropriate Python version without affecting the version(s) you alreay have and use on your system.
+You can also use your OS native package manager, but be aware that those packages are often out-of-date.
 For simple development on Debian-based systems, it is enough to run

 ```sh
 sudo apt-get install python-lxml python-markdown python-pygments